Port of Los Angeles: History

 In 1912 the Southern Pacific Railroad completed its first major wharf at the port.
 During the 1920s, the port surpassed San Francisco as the West Coast's busiest seaport.
 In the early 1930s, a massive expansion of the port was undertaken with the construction of a breakwater three miles out and over two miles in length.
 In addition to the construction of this outer breakwater, an inner breakwater was built off Terminal Island with docks for seagoing ships and smaller docks built at Long Beach.
 It was this improved harbor that hosted the sailing events for the 1932 Summer Olympics.

+Prior to the proliferation of refrigeration in the 1930s, canning was a significant industry in the port, preserving freshly caught fish for distribution to the rest of the country, and companies such as StarKist and the Van Camp Seafood Company were established along Tuna Street on Terminal Island to take advantage of the fishing community based there.
+Both fish and canning were grueling work, with fishermen often gone for weeks if not months at a time, and their wives working long hours at the cannery, attracting immigrant fishermen from Croatia, Japan, and Portugal.